Procedures

 Having a second handler or observer assess the canine’s behavior during training or fieldwork ensures that results are unbiased and genuine.

-The effectiveness of ADC methods heavily depends on the handler’s role.
-Handlers must follow best practices that support their canine partners and maintain efficiency.
+The effectiveness of arson dog methods heavily depends on the handler’s role.
+Fire investigation dog handlers must follow best practices that support their canine partners and maintain efficiency.

 Health and Well-Being of the Canine